solliancenet/ica-wbs/Financial service modernization workshop/design-challenge-guide-attendee.md

 The following objectives were put in place:

 - Migrate customer support systems from on-premises to Azure and achieve cost reduction without lowering the quality-level of Contoso Ltd support operations
 - With Azure Linux support, leverage infrastructure as a service (IaaS) or platform as a service (PaaS) approaches for an on-schedule, agile migration to the cloud
 - Implement Azure ExpressRoute and its highly secured connection to migrate systems that had proven difficult to migrate to the cloud previously

 **White-labeled Portals**

 The third critical solution they would like to migrate are financial portal sites that they white label when delivering services in partnership with other enterprise customers.
-The VP of Engineering at Contoso Ltd, Arthur Block, has a team of 12 developers who handle all aspects of development, testing, deployment and operational management of their portal sites.
+Contoso Ltd's Director of Software Engineering, Brian Stitt, has a team of 12 developers who handle all aspects of development, testing, deployment and operational management of their portal sites.
 Due to customer demand, they have issues with the efficiency and reliability of their development and DevOps workflows.

-The white-labeled portal sites are currently hosted in Azure with the following topology and platform implementation:
+The white-labeled portal sites are currently hosted on-premises with the following topology and platform implementation:

 - The web sites are built with the MEAN stack (Mongo, Express, Angular, Node.js)
-- Web sites and APIs are hosted in Azure App Services
+- Web sites and APIs are hosted on Ubuntu 16.04 servers
-- MongoDB is a managed service provided by mLab on Azure
+- MongoDB database is running on Ubuntu 16.04

 Customers are considered "tenants", and each tenant is treated as a unique deployment whereby the following happens:

 - Each tenant has a database in the MongoDB cluster with its own collections
 - A copy of the most recent functional code base is taken and configured to point at the tenant database
   - This includes a web site code base and an administrative site code base for entering content
 - Modifications to support the customer's styles, graphics, layout, and other custom requests are applied
 - The portal owner is given access to the admin site to enter event details
   - They have the ability to manage the content

-- The tenant's code (public portal and admin web site) is deployed to Web Apps in an App Service Plan
+- The tenant's code (public portal and admin web site) is deployed to new web sites on the existing on-premises infrastructure
 - Once the portal site is live, the inevitable requests for changes to the web site pages, styles, registration requirements, and any number of custom requests begin

-Arthur believes there will always be the need for custom copies of code for a particular tenant who requires a one-off custom implementation.
-Arthur feels that Docker containers may be a good solution to support their short-term DevOps and development agility needs, while also being the right direction once they reach a majority multi-tenant application solution.
+Brian believes there will always be the need for custom copies of code for tenants who require one-off custom implementations.
+He feels that Docker containers may be a good solution to support their short-term DevOps and development agility needs, while also being the right direction once they reach a majority multi-tenant application solution.

-Arthur is looking to make improvements with the following goals in mind:
+Brian is looking to make improvements with the following goals in mind:

+- Migrate the web sites and MongoDB into the cloud
 - Reduce regressions introduced in a single tenant when changes are made
   - One of the issues with the code base is that it has many dependencies across features.
 Seemingly simple changes to an area of code introduce issues with layout, responsiveness, registration functionality, content refresh, and more.
   - To avoid this, he would like to rework the core code base so that registration, email notifications and templates, content and configuration are cleanly separated from each other and from the front end